palma-ice/yelmo-docs/docs/physics/ssa.md

    + \varepsilon_0^{\,2},
 $$

-so the Glen viscosity $\eta$ depends only on horizontal strain rates.
+so the Glen viscosity $\mu$ depends only on horizontal strain rates.
 There is no F-integral closure: $F_2 \to 0$, so

 $$